depoale/mammo_classifier/README.md

 At this point, we are left with 5 models (one for each fold), so an ensemble learning stategy is performed: each model is treated like an *expert*, so the final response of the ensemble comes from a weighted average of the single experts' predictions.
 These weights are trained to maximize the accuracy of the ensemble.

 ## Performances
+Using the default values for Wavelet-filtering settings and model hyperparameters the classificator's performances we obtained are represented in the following graphs:<br>
+- ciao
+- come stai

 ## GradCAM
 The algorithm GradCAM for convolutional networks interpretability was employed to highlight which regions of the input images are relevant in the decision making process using a heatmap.